Help - Maintaining your approvals - Radiation Assurance

 • the type of scans – for instance a CT scan may be introduced as an alternative to MRI

-• nuclear medicine procedures – for instance, changes to the radionuclide used on any site
+• ·nuclear medicine procedures – for instance, changes to the radionuclide used on any site

 • the participant group – this may affect the clinical radiation expert (CRE) justification.
 Particular regard should be taken when adding adults aged 18-64, adults aged over 65, children, healthy volunteers, or pregnant participants for the first time, though the addition of other participant groups may also require re-review

-• the text within the participant information sheet (PIS) regarding the risk of ionising radiation exposure, particularly where the amendment/change substantially alters the meaning of the text, as this will have been previously reviewed and authorised by the medical physics expert (MPE) and CRE.
+• the text within the participant information sheet (PIS) regarding the risk of ionising radiation exposure, particularly where the modification/change substantially alters the meaning of the text, as this will have been previously reviewed and authorised by the medical physics expert (MPE) and CRE.

 • radiotherapy procedures – for example, changing the way the radiotherapy is provided, adding or removing sessions, or amending the dose to be administered.

-• other radiation exposures – these could be the use of a test that may include exposure to ionising radiation, for example Glomerular Filtration Rate (GFR), or the inclusion or removal of the need for biopsies that could be CT-guided
+• ·other radiation exposures – these could be the use of a test that may include exposure to ionising radiation, for example Glomerular Filtration Rate (GFR), or the inclusion or removal of the need for biopsies that could be CT-guided

-An amendment to Radiation Assurance is not required for:
+A modification to Radiation Assurance is not required for:

 • administrative changes to the wording in the PIS statements regarding radiation exposures, where the meaning has not been changed from the approved version.